 A hibernaculum is 'Winter quarters for wildlife'.
 You can make a special underground home called a hibernaculum or ‘ Bug Hotel’ for amphibians like frogs, toads and newts to help them survive a cold Winter.
 Other reptiles could use it too.

 Build a hibernaculum (Bug House) in a sheltered, quiet corner of the garden:

 - Dig a hole 60cm (2ft) deep and a metre (4ft) across and fill with loosely laid twigs, branches or logs so it looks like a natural log pile.

 - Add extra tunnels using pieces of drainpipe from ground level pointing into different areas of the hole.

-- The simplest way to protect wildlife from the cold of Winter & from predators is an undisturbed pile of logs and twigs of different sizes with plenty of nooks and crannies to hide in.
+- The simplest and quickest way to protect wildlife from predators & the cold of Winter is an undisturbed pile of logs and twigs of different sizes with plenty of nooks and crannies to hide in.

 - Stuff some spaces with fallen leaves, fir cones or grass cuttings to burrow into.